Garydos/twin-dragons-nes/README.md

 ### Editing Levels

 Levels are edited using Tiled.
 The `.tmx` files for each level are stored in the `./src/levels/data` directory.

-In order to export the maps, install the script located in the `tiled_plugin` directory and then export the level as a `.meta` file.
+You must install the python script located in the `tiled_plugin` directory in order to be able to export these maps.

+To export a map, make sure the python plugin is installed, and then in Tiled you'll be able to click `File->Export` and see `*.meta` as one of the
+"Save as type" options.
+In order for the map to export properly, make sure it follows all of these rules:
 * Levels must be a multiple of `16` tiles in width, and exactly `15` tiles in height.
 * All levels must use `metatiles.png` as their tilesheet.
 * Tiles must be drawn on a tile layer named `Tiles`.
 Enemy spawn objects must be placed on an object layer labeled `Enemies`.